TOURISM SOCIAL SCIENCE - 2022/3

 - an online 24 hour open book examination

 Formative assessment and feedback

 Verbal feedback at the end of each lecture will be given through mock exam questions and model answers.
-Additional feedback will be available in Week 11 through consultation with the module teaching team.
+Additional feedback will be available through consultation with the module teaching team.

-- The module aims to examine the contribution of social science disciplines to the understanding of tourism.
-In doing this, it develops an understanding of the multidisciplinary and interdisciplinary nature of tourism studies, and provides a theoretical and analytical basis for the understanding of the complexities of tourism both as an industry and as a social phenomenon.
+- Provide a theoretical and analytical basis for the understanding of the complexities of tourism both as an industry and as a social phenomenon.